tsuereth/glog/content/post/2020/05/31_dragonsdogma.md

 The last quest I did, a detour to find a witch in the woods who would answer some questions about the main quest... didn't answer anything at all.
 An hour's journey followed by a minute of stilted conversation with zero information, and then it was time to head back home!
 Thanks, witch.

 I think there may be a working, enjoyable sandbox RPG in here that I'm just unable to understand.
-Unfortunately online resources for Dragon's Dogma seem to fall into the same hostile-unhelpful category as {{% game "Dark Souls: Prepare to Die Edition" %}}Dark Souls{{% /game %}}, i.e. none of the tips I've found have really addressed my problems.
+Unfortunately online resources for Dragon's Dogma seem to fall into the same hostile-unhelpful category as [Dark Souls](game:Dark Souls: Prepare to Die Edition), i.e. none of the tips I've found have really addressed my problems.
 For me, the combat is too high-risk, and the story too low-reward, to justify dumping more hours into it.

 <i>Progress: Level 10-ish, found the witch in the woods.</i>